dotnet/csharplang/spec/statements.md

 goto* *case* constant-expression *;*\
 *goto* *default* *;*

 The target of a goto *identifier* statement is the labeled statement with the given label.
-If a label with the given name does not exist in the current function member, or if the goto statement is not within the scope of the label, a compile-time error occurs. \[*Note*: This rule permits the use of a goto statement to transfer control *out of* a nested scope, but not *into* a nested scope.
+If a label with the given name does not exist in the current function member, or if the goto statement is not within the scope of the label, a compile-time error occurs.

+> [!NOTE]
+> This rule permits the use of a goto statement to transfer control *out of* a nested scope, but not *into* a nested scope.
 In the example

 using System;